jamesjoshuahill/dotfiles/.github/ISSUE_TEMPLATE/fresh-install-checklist.md

 ## Bootstrap

-This assumes a clean install of MacOS Sonoma, connected to wi-fi and signed into iCloud.
+This assumes a clean install of MacOS Sonoma.

 ## Secure your Mac